olvaffe/olv-notes/graphics/apis/opengl.md

 - 1.1.
 Formatting of the OpenGL Specification
 - 1.2.
 What is the OpenGL Graphics System?
+  - Programmer's View
+    - opengl expects hw framebuffer
+    - for most part, opengl provides immediate-mode interface
+    - calls to open a window into the framebuffer into which the program will draw
+    - calls to create a context and associate it with the window
+    - some calls draw simple geometric objects
+    - some calls affect how the geom. objects are rendered (colored, lit, or mapped)
+    - also calls to read/write framebuffer
+  - Implementator's View
+    - divide operations between HW and CPU
+    - maintains a large set of states, where some of them are directly controllable by users
+  - KRH's View
+    - a state machine that controls a set of drawing operations
 - 1.3.
 Related APIs
 - 1.4.
 Filing Bug Reports

 ## Chapter 2.
 OpenGL Fundamentals

 - 2.1.
 Execution Model
+  - GL draws primitives subject to a number of selectable modes
+  - primitives: point, line segment, polygon, pixel rectangle
+  - modes are independent from each other
+  - primitives are defined by vertices
+  - vertices is associated with data (positional and texture coord, colors, normals)
+  - provides parameters such as transformation matrix, lightning, antialiasing, and pixel update ops
+  - how GL is initialized, how large is the allocated window are not defined here, but defined by the window system
 - 2.2.
 Command Syntax
+  - `rtype Name{1234}{bsifd ub us ui}{v}`
 - 2.3.
 Command Execution
+  - GL Errors
+    - only a subset of errors is detected
+    - when error happens, a flag is set and the error code is recorded
+    - further errors are ignored, until GetError is called
+    - however, there could be multiple flag-code pairs;  multiple GetError clear and return each pairs
+  - Flushing
+    - `glFlush` flushes buffered commands.
+It should be called before, for example, the program waits for user input.
+    - `glFinish` returns only after all previous commands are executed.
+    - The buffer being drawn is controlled by `glDrawBuffer`, which is not available in OpenGL ES.
 - 2.4.
 Rendering Commands
 - 2.5.
 Context State
+  - most are server states
+  - some are client states
 - 2.6.
 Objects and the Object Model

 ## Chapter 3.
 Dataflow Model

 ## Chapter 4.
 Event Model

 - 4.1.
 Sync Objects and Fences
+  - `glFenceSync` inserts a fence command in the GL command stream and associates it wit the sync object.
 - 4.2.
 Query Objects and Asynchronous Queries
+  - Basic
+    - `glGenQueries`
+    - `glBeginQuery`
+    - `glEndQuery`
+    - `glDeleteQueries`
+    - It is asynchronous because a begin or command will be added to the command queue when a query object begins or ends.
+The query does not begin or end immediately when the respective function is called.
+  - Primitive queries
+    - `GL_PRIMITIVES_GENERATED`
+    - `GL_TRANSFORM_FEEDBACK_PRIMITIVES_WRITTEN`
+  - Occlusion queries
+    - `GL_SAMPLES_PASSED`
+    - `GL_ANY_SAMPLES_PASSED`
+  - Timer queries
+    - `GL_TIME_ELAPSED`
+    - `glQueryCounter`
+    - `glGetIntegerv(GL_TIMESTAMP)`
 - 4.3.
 Time Queries

 ## Chapter 5.
 Shared Objects and Multiple Contexts